AstarNetwork/plasmdocs/workshop-and-tutorial/dapps-reward.md

 ## Preparation

 Like in the previous tutorial, deploy a smart contract.
-In the sidebar press dAppstaking; it should show like the following.
+In the sidebar press dApps staking; it should show like the following.

 {% page-ref page="operator-trading.md" %}